Effective Use of the International Green Construction Code

 Section 704 regulates water treatment devices and equipment including water softeners, reverse osmosis water treatment systems and onsite reclaimed water treatment systems.

-Section 801.2.requires that an indoor air quality management plan be developed to ensure compliance with Sections 802 through 805.
+Section 801.2 requires that an indoor air quality management plan be developed to ensure compliance with Sections 802 through 805.
 Section 802 addresses air-handling system access for cleaning and repair, as well as air-handling filter rack design.
-Section 803 contains requirements for the ventilation of buildings during the construction phase, prohibits smoking within buildings, limits pollutant sources in print, copy and janitorial rooms, and provides filters requirements for air-conditioning systems.
+Section 803 contains requirements for the ventilation of buildings during the construction phase, limits pollutant sources in print, copy and janitorial rooms, and provides filters requirements for air-conditioning systems.
 Section 804 contains specific indoor air quality and pollutant control requirements for fireplaces, solid fuel-burning appliances, vented decorative gas appliances, vented gas fireplace heaters and decorative gas appliances.
 Where the jurisdiction has indicated in Table 302.1 that Section 804.2 is enforceable, baseline indoor air quality testing is required.
 Section 805 prohibits the use of urea-formaldehyde foam insulation and materials that contain asbestos.

 Section 806 regulates emissions from wood products, adhesives, sealants, paints, coatings, flooring, acoustical ceiling tiles, wall systems and insulation.

 Section 808 requires that fenestration be provided to ensure that interior spaces in the specified occupancies benefit from exposure to natural light.

 Chapter 9 Commissioning, Inspections, Operation and Maintenance.
 Chapter 9 addresses building commissioning, inspections, operation and maintenance.
 It requires commissioning and inspections as specifically listed in Table 902.1.
 Chapter 9 also requires that construction documents contain information related to building operation and maintenance in accordance with Section 903.